 Globe-Trotter’s 20” classic navy trolley case is getting a Paul Smith makeover.
 The luxury travel brand has tapped the British fashion designer for a limited edition collection which sees Smith add a splash of colour to the carry-on with his ‘Artist Stripe’ pattern on the handle and corners of the trolley.
 Available in a range of hues, the playful pieces merge art and fashion to make a unique travel companion.
 The range will be presented at the Paul Smith boutique in Milan during Salone del Mobile (18 – 22 April 2018).

-Cannes Précieux is available from by special order from Puiforcat.
+Cannes Précieux is available by special order from Puiforcat.
 Writer: Sujata Burman

 ‘Poli-Piel’ by Jorge Penadés